About us

 IMG_3127

-Blake Albrecht (front left) - Mark Albrecht (back of class centre kneeing - now Head Dojo Instructor and Regular Class Sensei) - Sensei Bob Liedke (front right) - Carl Albrecht (to the left of Sensei Bob) - 2009
+Blake Albrecht (front left) - Mark Albrecht (back of class centre kneeing - now Head Dojo Instructor and Regular Class Sensei) - Sensei Bob Liedke (R.I.P. -front right) - Carl Albrecht (to the left of Sensei Bob) - 2009

 Sensei Michael Williams - for enlightening Sensei Bob Liedke to the Aikido path.